Adapted for the Internet from:

 experiment; therefore, I will refer to it as Newton’s Hair Experiment.]

-they were, Einstein and Bohr apparently couldn’t tell the difference between diffraction and reflection.
-To
+that they were, Einstein and Bohr apparently couldn’t tell the difference between diffraction and reflection.
+To a mathematician

 Hair-splitting slit